awneto-basic/bookstore-basic/README.md

 ##### API: Get books given an author
 Example:
 - Run https://api-bookstore-2022-01.herokuapp.com/api/books/authors/Plato
-- Information for the books written by Plato will be exposed.
+- Information for the books written by Plato, formatted in _json_, will be exposed.
 >{
 	"books":
 		[